chris-czopp/orchiee/README.md

 Fn.observe(Fn.called(observedSomeAction, Fn.called(action1), Fn.called(action2)), (itsReturnedValue) => {
   // when action1() or action2() is triggered, this callback is triggered })

+// on cleanup of your framework
+Fn.cleanup() // clears all listeners
 ```

 ## License